 The need for cargo equipment and other port-related equipment is ongoing.
 The Federal government has made several programs available for funding publicly owned equipment and some private terminal equipment with additional limits on private sector receipt of funding.
 The most effective means of attracting Federal grants and loans is if the State is the primary sponsor for funding applications and contributes to local matches along with the private sector for specific needs.
 In several States, the State would receive the grant money, and then do a long-term lease or lease to buy agreement with a private port or terminal operator.
 The private sector would contribute to the local match, and this would allow the private sector to upgrade its equipment, which in many cases is very expensive, with public help.
-Funding priorities can be established by the proposed Port Council and applications submitted through TDOT who would allocate funds based on need and local match contributions.
+Funding priorities can be established by the proposed Port Council and applications.
 These Federal funds could also be combined with State allocations to address the expanding need for new equipment.